What is oligohydramnios?

 Treatment will depend on your symptoms, pregnancy, and general health.
 It will also depend on how severe the condition is.
 Treatment may include:

-- Closely watching the amount of amniotic fluid
+- Monitoring.
+Closely watching the amount of amniotic fluid.

 - Amnioinfusion.
 In this test, a special fluid is inserted into the amniotic sac.
 This is done to add fluid.
 You may need this if you’re in labor and your water has broken.
 You won’t have this done if you’re not in labor.

-- Delivery.
+- Delivering the baby.
 If problems are too risky for you or your baby, you may need to have your baby early.

 What are the complications of oligohydramnios?